What Are the Different Types of Denim?

 Internal Reference

-If you’re building denim collections or private-label jeans, fabric choice defines brand identity.
+If you’re building a denim collection or private-label jeans line, fabric choice defines your brand identity.

 boss